encode/django-rest-framework/docs/tutorial/quickstart.md

     python manage.py migrate

-We'll also create an initial user named `admin` with a password of `password123`.
+We'll also create an initial user named `admin` with a password.
 We'll authenticate as that user later in our example.

-    python manage.py createsuperuser --email admin@example.com --username admin
+    python manage.py createsuperuser --username admin --email admin@example.com

 Once you've set up a database and the initial user is created and ready to go, open up the app's directory and we'll get coding...